iann0036/cfn-types/generic-aurora-schema/docs/README.md

-# Generic::Aurora::Execution
+# Generic::Database::Schema

-Uses the Aurora Data API to execute SQL within databases.
+Uses the Aurora Data API to execute SQL and enforce a schema within a database cluster.
 Currently only supports Aurora Postgres.

 ## Syntax